run-llama/llama_index/docs/module_guides/storing/customization.md

 You can customize the underlying storage with a one-line change to instantiate different document stores, index stores, and vector stores.
 See [Document Stores](./docstores.md), [Vector Stores](./vector_stores.md), [Index Stores](./index_stores.md) guides for more details.

-For saving and loading a graph/composable index, see the [full guide](/module_guides/indexing/composability.md).

 ### Vector Store Integrations and Storage

 Most of our vector store integrations store the entire index (vectors + text) in the vector store itself.
 This comes with the major benefit of not having to explicitly persist the index as shown above, since the vector store is already hosted and persisting the data in our index.